guillevc/menugrab-server/README.md

 ## Run locally

 Add your Firebase service account  key JSON file content `base64` encoded as the `FIREBASE_CERT_FILE_BASE64` environment variable.
-The project uses [firebase-env](https://github.com/fastify/fastify-env), so you can create a `.env` file at the root of the project and set environment variables that way.
+The project uses [fastify-env](https://github.com/fastify/fastify-env), so you can create a `.env` file at the root directory of the project and set environment variables that way.

 Then, simply run:
 ```